royg-collab/citypulse-studio/README.md

 ## Gemini 3 Integration

+Gemini Integration Description

+CityPulse Studio is an AI-powered urban intelligence platform built using Gemini 3 to help cities transform fragmented planning data into actionable insights.
+Urban decision-makers routinely work with large volumes of structured data (CSV files such as population, mobility, and infrastructure metrics) alongside unstructured planning documents (PDFs, policy reports, and master plans).
+Analyzing these sources together is time-consuming, manual, and error-prone.

+Gemini 3 is the core intelligence layer of CityPulse Studio.
+The application uses Gemini 3’s multimodal reasoning and long-context understanding to simultaneously process structured datasets and unstructured documents.
+CSV data is analyzed to identify trends, risks, and correlations, while Gemini 3 interprets long-form PDFs to extract policy intent, constraints, and planning context.
+These insights are then fused to generate urban intelligence summaries, zoning-level insights, risk assessments, and policy recommendations in natural language.

+By leveraging Gemini 3’s advanced reasoning, document understanding, and conversational interaction, CityPulse Studio enables users to explore complex urban data through simple queries instead of static dashboards.
+The result is a fast, scalable, and intuitive decision-support system that demonstrates how Gemini 3 can power real-world civic innovation and smarter city planning.

 CityPulse Studio leverages Gemini 3 for:
 - Multimodal reasoning across CSV + PDF inputs
 - Long-context document understanding